ftnapps/jamnntpd/ReadMe.txt

    JamNNTPd normally puts the information from the X-Newsreader or User-Agent header field in the tearline of posted messages.
 This option disables this behaviour and leaves the tearline blank.

  -noreplyaddr

    JamNNTPd normally adds a REPLYADDR kludge with the e-mail address of the sender in posted messages.
 Use this option if you don't want REPLYADDR kludges.
 See also see section 6.4 below.

+ -notzutc

+   JamNNTPd normally writes the timezone into a TZUTC kludge when a message is posted.
+You can use this option if you don't want to create TZUTC kludges.

+ -nocancel

+   Disallows the cancelling (deleting) of messages by the users.
+If allowed, users can only cancel messages from one of their "realnames" and only if the message has not yet been sent.

  -smartquote

    The quoting style of most newsreaders is different from traditional fidonet